solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - Bottlenecks: rough stone, potentially trace of savagery
 - Level requirement: professional 1

 **The method:** Gather rough stone at Pilgrim's Haven, turn the rough stone into metal solvent.
+There's one caveat: without maids, gathering at pilgrim's will not be a nice experience.

 **Liquidation:** Sell the metal solvent to the market or use it to craft pure crystals (pure icon crystal, pure copper crystal etc.) via processing.